Zeppelin Museum Friedrichshafen: LZ 129 Hindenburg

-As said above, the centerpiece of the Zeppelin airship display is the full-scale, partial replica of the LZ 129 Hindenburg, which was reproduced true to the original and authentically furnished.
-It is 33 m in length, large enough to convey an idea of the enormous dimensions of the original airship.
+The centrepiece of the Zeppelin airship display is the full-scale, partial replica of the LZ 129 Hindenburg, which was reproduced true to the original and authentically furnished.
+It is 33 m in length.

 The Hindenburg was 245 m long and had a maximum diameter of 41.2 m.
 It was propelled by four Daimler Benz diesel engines with a capacity of 772.3 kW (1050 hp) each, and reached a maximum speed of about 130 km/h.

-After the impressive overview of the partial model from the outside, the folded-down retractable aluminium stepladder invites visitors to go on board.
+After the overview of the partial model from the outside, the folded-down retractable aluminium stepladder allows visitors to go on board.
 It leads into the lower deck, the B-deck, which has a bar, a smokers’ lounge, and toilets.
 The passenger cabins are arranged on two decks, stacked one on top of the other.
-In the cabins, visitors can experience the special inside ambience of a 1930s airship and get to know the technical aspects of this aircraft.
+In the cabins, visitors can experience the ambience of a 1930s airship and get to know the technical aspects of this aircraft.

 The beds inside the cabins are made of aluminium.
 Every cabin has a wall-hung wash basin (with running hot and cold water from a tap), a curtained wardrobe niche, a folding table, a stool, and a ladder for climbing into the upper bunk.
 The cabins also have electrical lighting and are ventilated and heated.

 The Hindenburg travelled 18 times to North and South America.
-On 6 May 1937, while landing in Lakehurst, New Jersey, the airship burst into flames just before touch-down and crashed.
+On 6 May 1937, while landing in Lakehurst, New Jersey, US the airship burst into flames just before touch-down and crashed.